 \section{Abstract}

 We investigate the photon statistics of light emitted from a system of collectively interacting dipoles in the low-intensity regime, incorporating double-excitation states to capture beyond-single-excitation effects.
-By analyzing the eigenstates of the double-excitation manifold, we establish their connection to the accessible single-excitation eigenmodes and investigate the role of decay rates in shaping the initial-time photon correlation function $g^{(2)}(\tau = 0)$ under different detection schemes.
-By interfering two beams of light that selectively address orthogonal eigenmodes, the photon emission statistics can be arbitrarily controlled.
-This can act as a tunable nonlinearity that enables both the enhancement and suppression of photon correlations, extending the operational intensity range for single-photon applications.
+By analyzing the eigenstates of the double-excitation manifold, we establish their connection to the accessible single-excitation eigenmodes and investigate the role of decay rates in shaping the zero time delay photon correlation function $g^{(2)}(\tau = 0)$ under different detection schemes.
+The photon emission statistics can be arbitrarily controlled by interfering two beams of light that selectively address orthogonal eigenmodes.
+This can act as a tunable nonlinearity that enables both enhancement or suppression of two-photon emission.